orientechnologies/orientdb-labs/OEP_10.md

 During this pass, if a log record is encountered for a page whose identity does not already appear in the dirty pages table, then an entry is made in the table with the current log record’s LSN as the page’s recLSN.
 The transaction table is modified to track the state changes of transactions and also to note the LSN of the most recent log record that would need to be undone if it were determined that the transaction had to be rolled back.

-Returned redo LSN is minimum LSN of the page.
+Returned redo LSN is minimum LSN of the dirty pages table.

 Pseudo code for analysis pass looks like following: